backstage/backstage/plugins/org/README-alpha.md

 ## Routes

-The `org` plugin exposes a external route that can be used to configure route bindings.
+The `org` plugin exposes an external route ref that can be used to configure route bindings.

 | Key            | Type           | Description                        |
 | -------------- | -------------- | ---------------------------------- |